<img alt="" src="https://secure.agile-company-365.com/798703.png" style="display:none;">

 Although SEC exams can happen at any time, most audits are scheduled and planned for throughout the year.
 However, even scheduled audits typically involve requests for a random set of accounts and months for review.
 Collecting information on a monthly basis ensures readiness for a potential audit or any client inquiries that may surface.
 However, collecting data at year-end (when you're also trying to close out the year's books), or while you're actually going through an audit, creates significant disruption, delays and risk.

-In the past, investment managers’ clients were comfortable with their use of market values straight from their accounting system.
-However, this “shadow accounting” method does not verify conformance with the custodian account for every data point required.
-Today, data sources – whether from direct feeds or pdf statements – are best for determining market value.
+In the past, investment managers' clients were comfortable with their use of market values straight from their accounting system.
+However, this "shadow accounting" method does not verify conformance with the custodian account for every data point required.
+Today, data sources – whether from direct feeds or pdf statements – are best for determining accurate market value.

 Collecting and storing audited accounting information on holdings, gains/losses, and income/expense items combined with external data sources on market values is extremely valuable for calculating performance, net asset values, trial balance, and other essential information required to generate auditable financial statements.